dyo/dyo/README.md

 ### Events

+1. Event delegation by default.
-1. Additional support for the `handleEvent` interface.
+2. Additional support for the `handleEvent` interface.
-2. Event listeners `this` defaults to the closest `Component` relegating the need to `.bind`
+3. Event listeners `this` defaults to the closest `Component` relegating the need to `.bind` methods.

 ### Errors